mitchazj/vlirt-starter/README.md

 3. Boot Laravel Mix and replace it with Vite
 4. Setup Tailwind CSS in JIT mode
 5. Setup hot-reloading for all routes

+TODO: planning a small blog post detailing a step-by-step walkthrough to create this template yourself if you really wanted to.

 ## Documentation for Included Libraries